 - Fuel scrap

-Non-ferrous scrap metals are usually more malleable and lighter, which makes them ideal for situations that demand strength without great weight: such as in canning or aircraft construction.
+Non-ferrous scrap metals are usually more malleable and lighter, such as the differents types of aluminum, which makes them ideal for situations that demand strength without great weight: such as in canning or aircraft construction.
 They are generally used for their individual characteristics.

 You can also find them outdoors, thanks to their high resistance to rust and corrosion, making them the perfect choice for water pipes, roofs and traffic signs.
 In addition, these metals are non-magnetic, so they are also used as small electronic components and cables.
 That is why the electronic scrap recycling is also important.